mark-watson/Java-AI-Book/manuscript/semantic_web.md

 }
 ~~~~~~~~

+It is important for you to understand what is happening when we apply the last SPARQL query to our sample data.
+Conceptually, all the triples in the sample data are scanned, keeping the ones where the predicate part of a triple is equal to **<http://knowledgebooks.com/ontology#containsCountry>**.
+In practice RDF data stores supporting SPARQL queries index RDF data so a complete scan of the sample data is not required.
+This is analogous to relational databases where indices are created to avoid needing to perform complete scans of database tables.

+In practice, when you are exploring a Knowledge Graph like DBPedia or WikiData (that are just very large collections of RDF triples), you might run a query and discover a useful or interesting entity URI in the triple store, then drill down to find out more about the entity.
+In a later chapter *Knowledge Graph Explorer* we attempt to automate this exploration process using the DBPedia Knowledge Graph.

+We will be using the same code to access the small example of RDF statements in our sample data as we will for accessing DBPedia or WikiData.

-Variables in queries start with a question mark character and can have any names.
-We can make this query easier and reduce the chance of misspelling errors by using a namespace prefix:
+We can make this last query easier to read and reduce the chance of misspelling errors by using a namespace prefix:

 {lang="sparql",linenos=off}
 ~~~~~~~~